wadymwadim/normandeau/README.md

 We include a minimal description here of the commands required to compile and run this program.
 Below, in the older README there are detailed descriptions for where these commands come from.
 The command install a number of tools and libraries required to compile the program.
 We walk through the setup here from start to running.

+Please let us know if the instructions seem incomplete or are breaking, by e.g. filing an issue.

 ## Setup on Linux

 This description targets Debian based distributions with the apt package manager.
 It should be relatively straightforward to adapt it to other distributions.